danielcft/angular-crud-rest/README.md

 # angular-crud-rest
-Boilerplate code for an angular client with CRUD operations on a rest service
+Boilerplate code for an angular.js client with CRUD operations on a rest service